+Additional provisions for overnight locking systems.
 The current paragraph 7.6.7.2 permits that emergency doors are power-operated provided that they meet certain provisions.
-One of these provisions suggests that there must be an emergency device for opening the emergency door.
-However, the current wording refers to one of the devices prescribed in paragraph 7.6.5.1., being the emergency devices for the power operated service doors.
+One of the provisions suggests that there must be an emergency device for opening the emergency door.
+However, the current wording refers to one of the devices prescribed in paragraph 7.6.5.1., being the emergency devices for the power operated service door.
 This could bring to the (wrong) conclusion that a power-operated emergency door can only be opened by the emergency device for service door(s).
 The proposed wording clarifies that either such a control or a control for the dedicated emergency door can be used to operate the door.